NullVoxPopuli/drawers/README.md

   end
 )
 ```
-Note: as of 2016-11-04, only [this branch of AMS](https://github.com/rails-api/active_model_serializers/pull/1757) supports a confnigurable lookup chain
+Note: as of 2016-11-04, only [this branch of AMS](https://github.com/rails-api/active_model_serializers/pull/1757) supports a configurable lookup chain

 Note: as of 2016-11-16, the `master` (>= v0.10.3) branch of AMS supports configurable lookup chain.